cw: depression, anxiety

 in which efficiency is no longer an option but a necessity

 imposed on all human activity

-Jacques Ellul, philosopher
+Jacques Ellul, philosopher and sociologist

 Personally, trying to find healing amid my retardation has been quite difficult.
 The concepts of efficiency and its close neighbour productivity are deeply rooted in the modern world, which has witnessed over the past few centuries very significant defining periods such as the Industrial Revolution and the Digital Revolution.
 Communicating with a friend on the other side of the world is now faster than ever before and consumes far fewer resources.
 The fact that we have nicknamed the ordinary postal system “snail mail” is a case in point.
 As a result, efficiency and productivity are also deeply rooted in my own mentality.
 The academic environment at Oxford has merely exacerbated their prominence in my mind by placing its heavy demands on me to do well in every sphere of life, present and future.
 I am not blaming the university by any means, but more the culture as a whole.
 Students, tutors, alumni, the ‘system’, tradition, legacy: they all play a part in this race to the top.
 And the more I think about it, the more I recognise that I am a part of that culture.